Olive Focaccia

 HOW LONG DOES FOCACCIA WITH OLIVES KEEP?

 Focaccia is best the day it is made but can be stored in an airtight container for up to 1 or 2 days.
-You can also freeze it and then defrost at room temperature.
+You can also freeze it and then defrost it at room temperature.

 Then pop it in the toaster and serve warm and crispy.